Home > IoT > How to Remote Access IoT SSH over the Internet

 In the next section, we’ll discuss about some of these unsafe practices and the security risks associated with such configuration options.

-IoT devices in industries, factories, offices and homes are placed behind a firewall and NAT(Wifi Router or Gateway Router).
 IoT devices are always assigned a Local IP address using mechanisms such as DHCP.
 The local IP addresses are usually assigned in the 10.X.X.X or 192.X.X.X range.
-IoT devices do not have publicly reachable IP addresses assigned to them.

 The IoT devices behind the firewall can talk to servers on the internet (via the gateway router) but not the other way around.
-This is because you want to prevent your IoT devices from being accessed from the internet by unwanted people or hackers.

 So to gain remote access from the internet to IoT devices in your home or factory is not easy and straightforward.